beamcommunity/beamcommunity.github.com/2013/Home.md

 This is the BEAM Community page for 2013 projects.

-In this page we review all accepted projects as well all the Open Source Projects that took part in that year's summer!
+In this page we review all accepted projects as well all the Open Source Projects that took part in the 2013 edition!

 ## Accepted Projects